 L-arginine by itself

-When L-arginine is consumed by itself, a minimum of 3,000 mg must be taken on a continuous daily basis1 for the dose to be effective.
-Its effect, however, is more pronounced when 5,000 mg is consumed daily2.
+When L-arginine is consumed by itself, a minimum of 3,000 mg must be taken on a continuous daily basis for the dose to be effective 1.
+Its effect, however, is more pronounced when 5,000 mg is consumed daily 2.

 Results from the clinical studies were improved considerably when further nutrients were added to further support the process of vasodilation (vascular expansion).